Andrew Armstrong (American football): Arkansas

 During the 2023 season, in the Week 2 game against Kent State, he finished the game with four catches for 21 yards and two scores.
-During the team's game against Florida, Armstrong suffered through a scary injury after hitting his head on the ground while trying to make a catch against a opposing defender.
+During the team's game against Florida, Armstrong suffered through a scary injury after hitting his head on the ground while trying to make a catch against an opposing defender.
 After that play, he laid motionless on the ground for a few moments having trainers helping him before being able to get up by himself and giving a thumbs up to the crowd.
 Armstrong led the team in receiving yards with 764 on 56 receptions with 5 TD.
 He played in and started 11 games throughout the season and finished the season with 52 caught passes for 724 yards and four touchdowns averaging 65.7 yards per game.
-Armstrong returned to Arkansas for his senior season in 2024, helping the Razorbacks get back to a bowl game with a 6-6 record.
-He started all 12 games and finished the 2024 season with a team-high 78 receptions for 1,140 receiving yards, but only 1 receiving TD.
+Armstrong returned to Arkansas for his senior season in 2024, helping the Razorbacks get back to a bowl game with a 6–6 record.
+He started all 12 games and finished the 2024 season with a team-high 78 receptions for 1,140 receiving yards, but only one receiving TD.
 Armstrong was named 1st team All-SEC by the AP, 2nd Team All-SEC by the Coaches and Phil Steele All American Honorable Mention for the 2024 season.
 He declared for the 2025 NFL Draft after the season.